leftshiftone/conveyjs/README.md

 import '@leftshiftone/convey/dist/convey-all.css';
 ```

-## Channels
+## Queues

-The communication with G.A.I.A. contains several channels where each one has its own purpose.
+The communication with G.A.I.A. contains several queueTypes where each one has its own purpose.

-### TEXT
+### INTERACTION
-The Text channel is the main channel and is responsible for exchanging the elements configured in
+The Interaction queue is the main queue and is responsible for exchanging the elements configured in
 G.A.I.A..
-Convey automatically subscribes to this channel by calling `connection.reception()`.
+Convey automatically subscribes to this queue by calling `subscription.reception()`.
-The messages in this channel are rendered to HTML elements.
+The messages in this queue are rendered to HTML elements.

 ### CONTEXT
 The Context consists of attributes defined in the G.A.I.A.
 BPMN process.
 It can be received by
-subscribing to this channel.
+subscribing to this queue.

 ### NOTIFICATION
 Each notification configured in the G.A.I.A.
-BPMN process can be received if subscribed to this channel.
+BPMN process can be received if subscribed to this queue.

-### LOG
+### LOGGING
-G.A.I.A. sends logs for certain process executions which can be received by subscribing to this channel.
+G.A.I.A. sends logs for certain process executions which can be received by subscribing to this queue.

 ## Renderer

-A Renderer defines how elements, which were received by the 'Text' channel, are rendered in
+A Renderer defines how elements, which were received by the 'Interaction' queue, are rendered in
 the HTML DOM tree.
 Furthermore, a renderer specifies the layout of an integration project.

 ### Classic Renderer